Eryphe/Eryphe/README.md

-# Gelo, at the ready.
+# Hello!

 I like creating stuff when I can.
-I'm into JavaScript, and a little Python.
+I'm into JavaScript, and currently learning Java.

 ## Funkn.
 A Discord music bot with tons of freemium features.
 Outdated, but open source.

 ## Kko-hi
 A Discord bot coded in CoffeeScript!
 A template with a few useful commands, to get you a running start on creating a Discord bot in CoffeeScript.
+Now also in Java.